Damascus steel: Verhoeven and Pendray: crucible

 J. D. Verhoeven and A. H. Pendray published an article on their attempts to reproduce the elemental, structural, and visual characteristics of Damascus steel.
-They started with a cake of steel that matched the properties of the original wootz steel from India, which also matched a number of original Damascus swords that Verhoeven and Pendray had access to.
+They started with a cake of steel that matched the properties of the original wootz steel from India, which also matched some original Damascus swords that Verhoeven and Pendray had access to.

 The wootz was in a soft, annealed state, with a grain structure and beads of pure iron carbide in cementite spheroids, which resulted from its hypereutectoid state.
 Verhoeven and Pendray had already determined that the grains on the surface of the steel were grains of iron carbide—their goal was to reproduce the iron carbide patterns they saw in the Damascus blades from the grains in the wootz.

-Although such material could be worked at low temperatures to produce the striated Damascene pattern of intermixed ferrite/pearlite and cementite spheroid bands in a manner identical to pattern-welded Damascus steel, any heat treatment sufficient to dissolve the carbides was thought to permanently destroy the pattern.
+Although such material could be worked at low temperatures to produce the striated Damascene pattern of intermixed ferrite/pearlite and cementite spheroid bands in a manner identical to pattern-welded Damascus steel, any heat treatment sufficient to dissolve the carbides was thought to destroy the pattern permanently.
 However, Verhoeven and Pendray discovered that in samples of true Damascus steel, the Damascene pattern could be recovered by thermally cycling and thermally manipulating the steel at a moderate temperature.

-They found that certain carbide forming elements, one of which was vanadium, did not disperse until the steel reached higher temperatures than those needed to dissolve the carbides.
-Therefore, a high heat treatment could remove the visual evidence of patterning associated with carbides but did not remove the underlying patterning of the carbide forming elements.
+They found that certain carbide-forming elements, including vanadium, did not disperse until the steel reached temperatures higher than those required to dissolve the carbides.
+Therefore, a high-heat treatment could remove the visual evidence of patterning associated with carbides, but did not remove the underlying patterning of the carbide-forming elements.

-A subsequent lower-temperature heat treatment, at a temperature at which the carbides were again stable, could recover the structure by the binding of carbon by those elements and causing the segregation of cementite spheroids to those locations.
+A subsequent lower-temperature heat treatment, at a temperature at which the carbides were again stable, could recover the structure by binding carbon with those elements, causing the segregation of cementite spheroids to those locations.

-Thermal cycling after forging allows for the aggregation of carbon onto these carbide formers, as carbon migrates much more rapidly than the carbide formers.
+Thermal cycling after forging allows carbon to aggregate onto these carbide formers, as carbon migrates much more rapidly than the carbide formers.
 Progressive thermal cycling leads to the coarsening of the cementite spheroids via Ostwald ripening.
-An alternative form of pattern formation utilising cementite/spheroidite banding was described in 2022 by the same researchers in conjunction with steelmaker Niko Hynninen.
+An alternative form of pattern formation utilizing cementite/spheroidite banding was described in 2022 by the same researchers in conjunction with steelmaker Niko Hynninen.

-Anosov, Wadsworth and Sherby: bulat
+Anosov, Wadsworth, and Sherby: Bulat

 In Russia, chronicles record the use of a material known as bulat steel to make highly valued weapons, including swords, knives, and axes.
 Tsar Michael of Russia reportedly had a bulat helmet made for him in 1621.
-The exact origin or the manufacturing process of the bulat is unknown, but it was likely imported to Russia via Persia and Turkestan, and it was similar and possibly the same as Damascus steel.
+The exact origin or manufacturing process of the bulat is unknown.
+Still, it was likely imported to Russia via Persia and Turkestan and was similar to, and possibly identical to, Damascus steel.
 Pavel Petrovich Anosov successfully reproduced the process in the mid-19th century.
-Wadsworth and Sherby also researched the reproduction of bulat steel and published their results in 1980.
+Wadsworth and Sherby also researched bulat steel and published their results in 1980.

 Cementite crystal structure.
 Iron atoms are in blue, carbon atoms are in black.